 Fitbit is the global leader in wearables sales.
 There is a reason its trackers sell so well.
 They are simple to use, reliable, look smart, provide great vitals statistics and have a great app behind them.

-The company has recently introduced the Fitbit Ace, its first fitness tracker for children.
-But some of the company’s other wearables can be used by kids as well.
-And if you have a Fitbit yourself, this means you can promote a bit of friendly competition by adding the whole family as friends in the app.
+The company has recently introduced the Fitbit Ace 2, its second fitness tracker for children.
+But some of the company’s other wearables can be used by kids, too.
+And if you have a Fitbit yourself, this means you can promote a bit of friendly competition.
 Encouraging one another is a great way to stay motivated.
 Who knows, it might get you moving more as well!

 This is an Alta lookalike that is specifically designed for kids 8 and older.
 The showerproof device automatically tracks steps, active minutes, sleep and provides encouragement to be active.
 It has up to 5 days of battery life and comes in two vibrant colours.